 - Set the image size for the preview image

-- You can define fixed values in pixels or use different percentages
+- You can define fixed values in pixels or use various percentage values

-- The image alignment can also be adjusted (left-aligned, centered, right-aligned)
+- The image alignment can also be adjusted (left-aligned, centred, right-aligned)

 Should the full post be visible in the preview, or just an excerpt of the text?
 Some blogs report that this option has also been added.
 However, it already exists in WordPress 5.3, under “Post content settings” .

-Until now, the text color in Gutenberg could only be changed for an entire paragraph or section.
-With WordPress 5.4, there is now an option that allows you to change the color for individual letters, words or sentences:
+Until now, the text colour in Gutenberg could only be changed for an entire paragraph or section.
+With WordPress 5.4, there is now an option that allows you to change the colour for individual letters, words or sentences:

 To do this, select the relevant part of the continuous text with the mouse.
-In the advanced options (next to the link symbol) you will now find the "Text color" entry.
-There you can choose from predefined colors or define an individual color.
-An RGB color table and hexadecimal color values are available for this purpose.
+In the advanced options (next to the link symbol) you will now find the “Text colour” entry.
+There you can choose from predefined colours or define an individual colour.
+An RGB colour table and hexadecimal colour values are available for this purpose.

 Other changes

-WordPress 5.4 brings numerous minor adjustments under the hood, for the system itself or for the Gutenberg editor.
+WordPress 5.4 brings numerous minor adjustments under the bonnet, for the system itself or for the Gutenberg editor.
 Here is an overview of the most important points:

-- There are now extended color and gradient options for individual blocks, for example for the cover block (image or video with overlay text) but also for groups and columns
+- There are now extended colour and gradient options for individual blocks, for example for the cover block (image or video with overlay text) but also for groups and columns

 - Navigation in the breadcrumbs of nested blocks has been made clearer